Aaron Blabey: Pig the Pug, Thelma the Unicorn and Piranhas Don't Eat Bananas

 In 2014 Blabey signed a three-book deal with Scholastic Australia beginning with Pig the Pug, a humorous picture book about a rude, selfish, mean-spirited dog (pug), who always gets into arguments and even fights with his rival playmate, the friendly, polite-mannered, good-hearted Trevor (dachshund).
 The book was an immediate hit in Australia and has since been translated into many languages and published around the world.
 It spawned a series of Pig books including Pig the Fibber (2015), Pig the Winner (2016), Pig the Elf (2016), Pig the Star (2017), Pig the Grub (2018), Pig the Tourist (2019), Pig the Slob (Blob) (2020), Pig the Monster (2021) and the final instalment Pig the Rebel (2022).

-The Pig books have sold millions of copies around the world, predominantly in the USA and Australia.
+The Pig books have sold millions of copies around the world, predominantly in the US and Australia.

 The second book released from his initial three-book-deal was Thelma the Unicorn.
 This picture book – about a plain little pony who dreams of becoming a unicorn – has also become a bestseller.
 In combination with its sequel The Return of Thelma the Unicorn, it has sold millions of copies as well.

-In June 2019, it was announced that Netflix is developing an animated musical movie adaptation of Thelma the Unicorn, to be directed by Jared Hess (who wrote the script with his wife Jerusha) and Lynn Wang with animation provided by Mikros Image Montreal.
-Blabey will serve as an executive producer on the project.
+In June 2019, it was announced that Netflix was developing an animated musical movie adaptation of Thelma the Unicorn, to be directed by Jared Hess (who wrote the script with his wife Jerusha) and Lynn Wang with animation provided by Mikros Image Montreal.
+Blabey served as an executive producer on the project.
+The film adaptation released on 17 May 2024.